MarcDufresne/opset/README.md

 It is also possible to create a file `.opset.yml` in your project to create mapping for project name.
 For instance, with the following config.

 ```yaml
 gcp_project_mapping:
   dev: dev-3423
 ```

 Opset will be able to map the project name like this.

 `opset+gcp://projects/dev/secrets/db_host -> opset+gcp://projects/dev-3423/secrets/db_host`

 ## Example Configuration file

-### default.yml

-Declare in the `default.yml` file all the settings that the app will require.
-For each of the keys, you can define a default value.
-If there is no sensible defaults for a setting, leave it blank (which is equivalent to setting it to `null`).

-As a rule of thumb, a default value should be equally good and safe for local, staging or prod environments.
-For example, setting `app.debug` above to `True` would be an error as it may cause prod to run with debug messages enabled if prod is not overriding it.
-The opposite is also true.
-A default value pointing to a production system can easily wipe or overload it during testing if tests do not overwrite the defaults properly.
-When in doubt, prefer a `null` value.

-Also, secrets should _NEVER_ be added to this file.

 ### local.yml

 This file is typically defined by developers for their own development and local usage of the app.
-This file may contain secrets and as such it must be added to the `.gitignore` file.

-### unit_test.yml

-This file is used to handle configuration values when running unit tests locally by developers.
-The content of this file is only used when initiating the config through `opset.setup_unit_test_config` and is discussed in more details in the section of the documentation dedicated to unit testing.
 This file may contain secrets and as such it must be added to the `.gitignore` file.

 ### Example Logging Configuration values